olip78/portfolio/ml_simulator/pricing/readme.md

 ##### Legend:

 Optimal prices are found automatically with help of some ML app.
 The problem is that most products are divided into "horizontal" and "vertical" subgroups.
 An example of a vertical subgroup is the line of lemonade 'A' bottles: 0.25, 0.33, 0.5 liters.
 An example of a horizontal line is lemonades 'A', 'B', 'C' in 0.33 bottles.
-Prices in a subgroup must meet certain business constraints, eg. all prices in a horizontal group should be equal anf for vertical lines the following constraint hat to be met:
+Prices in a subgroup must meet certain business constraints, eg. all prices in a horizontal group should be equal and for vertical lines the following constraint has to be met:

 $$p_1 / v_1 < p_1 / v_2 < ... < p_n / v_n,$$